SchereChaSiu/csci3055u-project-template/README.md

 > _Describe the compiler or interpreter needed_.

 Haskell uses the Glasgow Haskell Compiler (GHC).
 It is an open-source native code compiler for Haskell.
 The lead developers are Simon Peyton Jones and Simon Marlow.
-It supports many extensions and libraries as well as having optimizations that streamline the process of generating and executing code.
-GHC is written in Haskell however the runtime system is written in C and C-.
+It supports many extensions and libraries as well as having optimizations that streamline the process of generating and executing code. *GHC* is written in Haskell however the runtime system is written in C and C-.
 It supports both Haskell 98 and Haskell 2010.

+*Cabal* aids in the packaging and distrubution of software packages.
+It is contained in the Haskwll PLatform.

+*Stack* is a tool to build Haskell projects and manage their dependencies.
+It uses the Cabal library together with a curated version of the Hackage repository.

 ## About the standard library